Crispy, golden brown fried catfish fillets served with a side of creamy cheese grits. The centerpiece of any southern fish fry.

 I often do my frying outdoors on the side burner of BeeBop’s gas grill.
-It eliminates the lingering fishy-greasy smell in the house and any splashes and pops were much easier to clean up.
+It eliminates the lingering greasy fishy smell in the house and any splashes and pops are much easier to clean up.

 Carefully lower the fillets, one at a time, into the hot oil.
 Don’t crowd the pan.
 Instead, fry in several batches if necessary.
 Turn the fillets when golden brown on one side.
 Cook on the second side until nicely browned as well.
 Return the fillets to the first side to cook for an additional minute or so if needed to fully develop a golden brown color.

-Add speaking of cheese grits…no southern fish fry would be complete without a pot full of creamy, cheesy grits.
-And, wouldn’t you know it, I just happen to have a recipe for you.
+Add speaking of cheese grits…no southern fish fry would be complete without a pot full of creamy cheese grits.
+And, wouldn’t you know it, I just happen to have that recipe for you.
 It was one of the first recipes I ever posted here on the blog and it’s still a good one!
 Visit my original post on Cheese Grits for that recipe.

-- Paula Deen’s recipe for Southern Fried Catfish from the Food Network
+- Alton Brown’s Southern Fried Catfish from the Food Network

 - Classic Fried Catfish from Southern Living